kaihsin/Tor10/Readme.md

     10. For symmtry, the bond order is relevant.
 The default fusion tree is in order of ((((0,1),2),3),4 ....
     11. Add UniTensor.dtype() [@property]
     12. Add UniTensor.device() [@property]
+    13. nn , some linalg can only accept non-symm, untagged tensor.

 ## Release version
     v0.2.2 -> v0.3 deving